Tesla ‘spontaneously’ caught fire on California highway: officials

 SACRAMENTO, Calif.
-(KRON) – A Tesla was in flames after the car’s battery compartment “spontaneously” caught fire on the highway Saturday, the Sacramento Metro Fire District said on Twitter.
+(KRON) — A Tesla was in flames after the car’s battery compartment “spontaneously” caught fire on the highway Saturday, the Sacramento Metro Fire District wrote on Twitter.

 The Tesla Model S was traveling at “freeway speeds” when the fire broke out, officials said.
 Photos shared by the Sacramento Metro Fire District, seen below, show the front of the vehicle severely damaged.